Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Default WordPress HTML Content Editor
+WP HTML Editor

-HTML Formatting Tags Allowed By WordPress
+HTML Allowed By WordPress

-Using Basic HTML Tags In WordPress Content
+Using Common HTML Tags In WordPress

-The WordPress HTML (Text) Editor Explained
+The WordPress Text Content Editor Menu Explained

-WordPress HTML (Text) Editor Menu Buttons
+WordPress HTML (Text) Editor

-<strong></strong>Use this button to make your text bold.
+<strong></strong>Use this button if you want to make text bold.

 - i :